kfsoftware/meetup-k8s-hlf-2023/README.md

 - A channel **demo**
 - A chaincode installed in all peers
 - A chaincode approved and committed
+- 2 APIs running for the two different organizations

 If something went wrong or didn't work, please, open an issue.